-When a student withdraws or stops attending (according to instructor records) before
+When a student completely withdrawals or stops attending (according to instructor

-the end of the semester or enrollment period, a calculation is applied to determine
+records) before the end of the period of enrollment, a calculation is applied to determine

 the amount of “earned” financial assistance.
 The Return to Title IV calculation will

-determine how much money the student owes to the Department of Education.
+determine how much money, if any the student owes to the Department of Education.

-If a student did not complete more than 60% of the semester or enrollment period,
+If a student did not complete more than 60% of the period of enrollment, the calculation

-the calculation will determine the amount of funds to be returned/paid by the student.
+will determine the amount of funds to be returned/paid by the student.
+If a student

 When a student withdraws/stops attending prior to the completion of the period of